 - to taste extra virgin olive oil

-- to taste coarse salt (for stockfish cooking)
+- to taste coarse salt (for cooking the stockfish)

 Steps

-To make the cabbage rolls, we should boil the potatoes the day before and keep them in the fridge, so we can slice them thinly without problems; or we can boil them on the same day and then mash them to get a puree to spread on the cabbage leaves (I recommend this as it makes it much easier to close the rolls).
+To make the cabbage rolls, we must boil the potatoes the day before and keep them in the fridge, so we can slice them thinly without any problems; or we can boil them on the day and then pass them through a potato masher to obtain a puree to spread on the cabbage leaves (I recommend this as it makes rolling the rolls much easier).

-The cabbage leaves and the stockfish (the latter will undergo “passive” cooking to prevent it from falling apart) can be prepared on the same day, at the time of making the rolls..
+The cabbage leaves and the stockfish (the latter will actually undergo “passive” cooking to prevent it from disintegrating) can instead be prepared on the spot when we are ready to make the rolls..

 Let’s prepare the cabbage.
-We take 8 large, intact, and beautiful cabbage leaves.
-We can use either the outer or slightly inner ones.
+Let’s take 8 large, intact, and beautiful cabbage leaves.
+We can use both the outer ones and those a bit more inside.
 I recommend the outer ones, the greener ones, as they are firmer and more compact and break less.
-Also, I always suggest boiling a few more cabbage leaves than the number of rolls we intend to prepare, just to have the option to replace any that break or get holes.
+Moreover, I always suggest boiling a few extra cabbage leaves, compared to the number of rolls we intend to prepare, just in case we need to replace any that break or tear.

 Meanwhile, wash and drain the cabbage leaves and prepare a large bowl with cold water.

-When the water boils, add the cabbage leaves, all together, cover, and let boil for one, maximum two minutes (only if they are fleshy and firm; otherwise one minute will be more than enough).
+When the water boils, add the cabbage leaves, all at once, cover and let them boil for one to two minutes (only if they are meaty and firm; otherwise, one minute will be more than enough).

-Immediately drain them and plunge them into cold water for 5 minutes; let them drain in a colander.
+Drain them immediately and plunge them into the cold water for 5 minutes; let them drain in a colander.

-Preparing the stockfish.
-As for the stockfish, I used the part called “belly”; the fillet, called “curuniello,” can also be used.
-In this regard, if you are interested, at this link, you will find the history of stockfish processing technique.
-Also, remember that stockfish, unlike cod, is completely unsalted, so adjust for salt; otherwise, you risk having a completely tasteless dish.
+Preparation of the stockfish.
+Speaking of the stockfish, I used the part called the “belly”; you can also use the fillet, called “curuniello”.
+On this topic, if you are interested, at this link, you will find the history of the stockfish processing technique.
+Also, remember that stockfish, unlike cod, is completely bland, so adjust with salt, otherwise, you risk having a completely tasteless dish.

-At the same time as the water for the cabbage leaves, bring to a boil in another pot a carrot, a quarter of an onion, and the celery stalk (all properly washed and cleaned of spoiled or inedible parts).
+At the same time as the water for the cabbage leaves, we put another pot of water to boil with a carrot, a quarter of an onion, and the celery stalk (all properly washed and cleaned of spoiled or inedible parts).

-When the water comes to a boil, add a large handful of coarse salt, add the stockfish pieces, cover, let cook with the lid on for 60 seconds only and then turn off, without touching them for about 15-20 minutes at most.
-If the pieces of stockfish are very thin, about 10-12 minutes at the most will be enough for them to cook passively perfectly.
+When the water comes to a boil, add a large handful of coarse salt, add the stockfish chunks, cover, let them cook with the lid on for 60 seconds only and then turn off, without touching them for about 15-20 minutes at most.
+If the stockfish pieces are very thin, about 10-12 minutes at most will be enough for them to cook perfectly passively.

-After the time has elapsed, drain the stockfish (first photo on the left) and remove skin and any bones, “peeling it” like in the second photo above.
+After the time has passed, drain the stockfish (first picture on the left) and remove skin and any bones, “flaking” it as shown in the second picture above.

-Cut both the carrot and the celery stalk used in the stockfish cooking water into small cubes.
+Cut the carrot and the celery stalk used in the stockfish cooking water into small cubes.

-Take a baking pan suitable for containing the six rolls we will prepare and grease it with a little extra virgin olive oil, or line it with parchment paper..
+Take a pan suitable for containing the six rolls we will prepare and grease it with some extra virgin olive oil, or line it with parchment paper..

-Preparing the rolls.
-On a cutting board, place a leaf, with the green part facing us, spread it well and gently.
-If the leaf’s backbone is too thick and prevents rolling, cut it halfway as shown in the right photo.
+Preparation of the rolls.
+On a cutting board, place a leaf, with the green part facing us, spread it out well and gently.
+If the back of the leaf is too thick and prevents rolling it, cut it halfway as you can see in the picture on the right.

-1) Sprinkle the inside of the leaf with a pinch of fine salt and then place a first layer of very thin potatoes (or a teaspoon of potato puree.), preferably more towards the center of the leaf
+1) Sprinkle the inside of the leaf with a pinch of fine salt and then place a first layer of very thin potatoes (or a teaspoon of potato puree.), keeping possibly more towards the center of the leaf

 4) Add some pitted black olives.